RakuDemon/hello-world/README.md

 # hello-world
 Just another respository
-Hello everyone, t his is the beginning of using github for SCRP.
+Hello everyone, this is the beginning of using github for SCRP.